Updated June 8, 2023

-Distributed under General Public License (GNU), Drupal is nothing but an open source content management framework.
-A good digital experience goes beyond the appearance and has become a market differentiator in this competitive world.
-In recent years, with the help of Digital experience platforms (DXP), global companies are focusing on creating a better digital experience that effectively communicates and engages with its users through their website, mobile apps and in many other ways.
+Distributed under General Public License (GNU), Drupal is an open-source content management framework.
+A good digital experience goes beyond appearance and has become a market differentiator in this competitive world.
+In recent years, with the help of digital experience platforms (DXP), global companies have focused on creating a better digital experience that effectively communicates and engages with their users through their websites, mobile apps, and many other ways.

-With the advent of the digital age, the role, impact, influence of digital experience has garnered tremendous respect and attention.
+With the advent of the digital age, the role, impact, and influence of digital experience have garnered tremendous respect and attention.
 It is a digital experience platform that is written in PHP language.
-Ranging from government, corporate, political to personal blogs, around 2.3% of websites are supported by the Drupal back-end framework.
+From government, corporate, and political to personal blogs, around 2.3% of websites are supported by the Drupal back-end framework.

-It has similar features like any other content management system.
-With the help of this, one can develop a wide range of complex and large websites with ease.
-It consists of menu management, account registration, system administration, RSS feeds, taxonomy, and page layout customization.
+It has similar features to any other content management system.
+With the help of this, one can easily develop a wide range of complex and large websites.
+It comprises menu management, account registration, system administration, RSS feeds, taxonomy, and page layout customization.
 It is a web application framework that serves as a single or multi-user blog or a website.
-Programming skills are not required for the administration of the framework and website installation.
+Programming skills are not required to administer the framework and website installation.
 For developers, it offers a sophisticated API.

 How to Use Drupal?

-Drupal is very flexible as compared to other content management systems.
-Because of its PHP based template, one can edit or add any information without having any technical knowledge.
-Web server capable of running PHP and a database to store configuration & content are two basic requirements for running Drupal.
+It is very flexible compared to other content management systems.
+Because of its PHP-based template, one can edit or add any information without technical knowledge.
+A web server capable of running PHP and a database to store configuration & content is two basic requirements for running Drupal.

 - Software server